parthsinghal09/Event-based-Restaurant-Billing-Counter-Simulation-COL106/README.md

   - Makefile - Used for running the program

 - Tester
-  - Contains files which test the database system
+  - Contains files which test the simulation

 > Usage - make (while using the makefile one should ensure that the path to the tester files is also provided as tester files are not in the same folder)